A picture is worth a thousand words.

-For example, take a look at this recent blog post I wrote about generating leads on Twitter:
+For example, take a look at this blog post we wrote about generating leads on Twitter:

-In this section of the post, I’m explaining how people can use the Twitter advanced search query as a tool to generate leads.
+In this section of the post, we’re explaining how people can use the Twitter advanced search query as a tool to generate leads.

-Rather than saying, “Click on the advanced search button,” I show my audience where the button is located along with some text explaining where to find the button on the page.
+Rather than saying, “Click on the advanced search button,” we show my audience where the button is located along with some text explaining where to find the button on the page.

 Here’s another example from that same blog post:

-I’m using the same approach in this step.
-Instead of just saying, “Turn on your location,” I annotate the screenshot so it’s obvious what needs to be done.
+We’re using the same approach in this step.
+Instead of just saying, “Turn on your location,” we annotate the screenshot so it’s obvious what needs to be done.

-I’m sure your computer has some screenshot editing software, but I like to use Skitch to annotate my content.
+We’re sure your computer has some screenshot editing software, but we like to use Skitch to annotate our content.

 It’s free to download and use, so give it a try if you’re looking for something new.

-For the most part, I’ve been talking about different types of pictures as visual elements to enhance your blogs.
+For the most part, we’ve been talking about different types of pictures as visual elements to enhance your blogs.
 But that’s not the only type of visuals that can be used.